fluxcd/flagger/docs/README.md

 * **Blue/Green** (traffic switching)
     * [Kubernetes CNI](https://docs.flagger.app/usage/blue-green)

-Flagger can be configures to send notifications to a [Slack](https://docs.flagger.app/usage/alerting#slack) or [Microsoft Teams](https://docs.flagger.app/usage/alerting#microsoft-teams) channel.
+Flagger can be configured to send notifications to a [Slack](https://docs.flagger.app/usage/alerting#slack) or [Microsoft Teams](https://docs.flagger.app/usage/alerting#microsoft-teams) channel.
 It will post messages when a deployment has been initialised,